+There’s no shame in getting help.
+In fact, it may be necessary.
 These life scars helps us to grow and while that is great in theory, the pain that comes with growth can take a toll on us.
-Our mental health is directly connected to our physical health.
+We already know that our mental health is directly connected to our physical health.
 When we see illness we know it’s a clue our mental outlook is out of whack.
 Do you need a therapist?
 How can you tell?

-Here are 5 signs that you might benefit from some therapy
+Here are 5 signs that you will benefit from seeing a therapist

 1. YOU’RE ESCAPING